What We Can Do

 Definition:

-A strip foundation consists of a continuous strip of concrete that supports linear structures like load-bearing walls.
+A strip foundation consists of a continuous strip of concrete that supports linear structures like load-bearing external and internal walls.
 It distributes the weight of the building over a wider area of soil, helping to prevent excessive settlement.
+Most strip foundations are 600mm in width.

 Key Characteristics: